-You may have been hearing the many warnings about exposing young children to too much of the televised re-tellings of the tragedy.
+You may have been heard warnings about exposing young children to too much of the televised re-tellings of the tragic events.
 Teenagers, though, are at a different point in their lives.
 While some may be uninterested in the news, others will want to be glued to the TV, eager for each fresh detail as it emerges.
 Allowing them to pursue their level of curiosity is usually best, but there are a few things to keep in mind.

 1) They need to also engage in non-tragedy related activities to maintain a balanced perspective.

 2) When they are focusing on the tragedy, it is wise to get them to take constructive action (write letters, create poems, collect pennies, call the red cross, etc).